Surviving Winter: Underfloor Heating in Beehives

 The Challenge

-Judy, a beekeeper in Wisconsin, was struggling to keep her beehives warm during the harsh winter months.
-Her bees were dying due to the extreme cold temperatures, and she was losing a significant amount of her bee population every year.
-She was looking for a solution that would help keep her bees warm and healthy without having to rely on expensive and energy-consuming heating systems.
+Judy is a beekeeper in Wisconsin.
+While the temperatures remain ideal in the spring and summer, she realized that she was struggling to keep her beehives warm during the harsh winter months.
+She tried various heating solutions to keep them warm and well insulated in their beehive, yet her bees kept dying as a result of the extremely cold temperatures.
+With no sufficient way to successfully protect her bees, Judy kept losing a significant amount of her bee population every year.
+Open to thinking outside of the box, she was looking for any type of solution that would help keep her bees warm and healthy without having to rely on expensive and energy-consuming heating systems.

 The Solution